sophia-zhang-qwq/random-blog/_posts/vpn-guide.md

 # Step 3: MacOS

 - For MacOS mac chips, most of the listed Clash are not well maintained.
 MacOS intel chips maybe work.
 For eg, ClashMac involves download mihomo separately(mihoyo start:D),replace url locally and move to core.
-But ClashMac and mihomo are badly documenting, with system compatibility not as described and need to by-pass security issue.
-FLClash are only for intel and win etc. Highly suggest to use Clash Verge(https://github.com/clash-verge-rev/clash-verge-rev)
+But ClashMac and mihomo are badly documented, with system compatibility not as described and need to by-pass security issue.
+FLClash are only for intel and win etc.
+Highly suggest to use Clash Verge(https://github.com/clash-verge-rev/clash-verge-rev)
-- Doanload Clash Verge at their github(https://github.com/clash-verge-rev/clash-verge-rev/releases) Open Clash Verge,
+- Doanload Clash Verge at their github(https://github.com/clash-verge-rev/clash-verge-rev/releases)
+- Open Clash Verge,
     - type your identifier on Subscription.
     - open System Monitor.
 - Connect!